dankellett/incident-response-plan/roles/index.md

 The following are the descriptions, duties, and training for each of the defined roles in an incident response.

-`TODO: Customize roles, descriptions, duties, and training, if necessary.`

 ## Structure of Roles

 * Command Team